How to get your message heard

 Now, this blog is filled with discussion on that topic but today, I am taking a different approach …why won’t they take action?
 Well, there are 6 main categories, against which you will need to develop your content and structure from:

-- It’s not in their self-interest: “If we adopt this proposal, you will all be retrenched” is not an argument that will win support, anywhere (well, unless the retrenchment package is very attractive).
+“If we adopt this proposal, you will all be retrenched” is not an argument that will win support, anywhere (well, unless the retrenchment package is very attractive).
 If you are seeking approval for works against the audience’s self-interest, it’s unlikely to gain approval.
 If this is what you are proposing, you will need to somehow, reframe your request, if possible.

-- They don’t understand you: If your presentation content can’t be followed by your audience, they won’t say yes.
+If your presentation content can’t be followed by your audience, they won’t say yes.
 Human nature tells us when people are unsure they will always opt for the status quo.
 So, make sure the narrative of your presentation can be followed by the audience.

-- They don’t believe you: This is so often overlooked in many presentations: how do I ensure the audience will believe what I say?
+This is so often overlooked in many presentations: how do I ensure the audience will believe what I say?
 There are a number of ways to ensure this and the more of these three things you have, the more people will believe you:

-- Make sure you have plenty of credible, understandable evidence of your points.
+Make sure you have plenty of credible, understandable evidence of your points.

-- Establish yourself as a credible expert in the area that knows way more than they do about this topic.
+Establish yourself as a credible expert in the area that knows way more than they do about this topic.
 Get the support of others who know this subject and/or have testimonials from people supporting what you say.

 You have no idea how many presenters don’t make it easy for the audience to take action.
 It can be very simple: tell them what the next steps involve.
 Sometimes it’s as simple as saying “So, in order to move this forward, we just need you to fill and sign this form…” or “Our engagement process looks like this…”.

 Quite simply, they don’t consider what they receive is worth more than what they need to give up in exchange.
 They think it’s too expensive…but we are not just talking buyer’s here.
 Management decisions, for example, could be that the perceived risks don’t outweigh the reward.
 You need to consider what you are offering against what they are wanting in exchange and ensure, to them, it looks attractive.

-- They don’t have the money/not in the budget: This can be a slippery one.
+This can be a slippery one.
 There are generally 2 main scenarios here.

-- Sometimes it’s a way of communicating, in a nice way, any of the previous 5 points.
+Sometimes it’s a way of communicating, in a nice way, any of the previous 5 points.
 In other words, they aren’t telling you the real reason.